 Prevention and Control

-Chemical control of apple and pear powdery mildew requires regular spraying with a suitable fungicide such as myclobutanil which is available to amateur gardeners in various formulations such as Bio Systhane Fungus Fighter.
-If you do not wish to use chemicals a considerable amount of control can be achieved by removing sources of infection.
+Chemical control of apple and pear powdery mildew requires regular spraying with a suitable fungicides, none of which are currently available to amateur growers.
+However, a considerable amount of control can be achieved by removing sources of infection.
 During winter pruning look for, remove and destroy infected tips of branches which are going to act as sources of primary infection.
 These can be identified by their stunted growth and remnants of the white powdery fungus.
 During the growing season infected shoot tips are easy to spot and should be removed and destroyed.
 Different varieties of apple and pear vary in their susceptibility to this disease.
 Problems with powdery mildew can be minimised by choosing varieties which are resistant to the disease.
 There are many excellent resistant varieties available.
 These include dessert varieties such as Ashmeads Kernel, Discovery, Egremont Russet, Ellison's Orange, Kidds Orange Red, Tydeman's Late Orange and cookers such as Bramley Seedling, Lord Derby, Reverend W Wilks.
 You can use our advanced search for a full list of resistant varieties.

 Sources of further information

 - DEFRA/AHDB: Apple Best Practice Guide - Apple Powdery Mildew